theatlasroom/presentations/final-report.md

 Incorporate risk assessment

 ### Intranet
-This prototype came from the culmination of a series of the earlier prototypes around improving some of the internal communications at the NJC.
-The prototype provided and opportunity to envision what an intranet for a court could look like, what are some of the ways ....
+This prototype was mostly the result of a series of earlier prototypes around improving internal communications, staff updates and knowledge sharing at the NJC.
+The prototype provided an opportunity to envision what an intranet for a magistrates court could look like, it provided an opportunity to explore what kind of features could be useful for staff in their day to day work and also help improve the communication and knowledge sharing between the different teams.

+We focused on document and information (news, events) management and a central staff listing with , this was one of the key areas of interest.

-We were able to develop a working prototype with to provide a central location with support for:
+We were able to develop a working prototype to provide a central location for:

 - Managing links to all documents, policies, procedures and forms
 - Quick access to contact details for the current duty worker
 - Sharing news and upcoming events